November 10, 2023

 Enhance brand recognition

-Think of how a green mermaid signals a Starbucks, or how a checkmark instantly brings Nike to mind.
-These symbols are the shorthand for the brands they represent — not by chance, but by careful consistency, respected and maintained over the years and across channels.
+Think of how a green mermaid signals Starbucks or a checkmark brings Nike to mind.
+These symbols represent their brands because of careful, consistent use over time and across every channel.

-You want your brand to become a friendly face in the crowd, a welcoming sight to customers.
-Repeated exposure to the same visuals, slogans, and brand ethos helps you accomplish that.
-When your brand is consistently represented, it doesn’t just stand out.
-It stands for something in the minds of consumers.
-It becomes a story they remember and trust, one that feels comforting in its familiarity.
+You want your brand to be a familiar, welcoming presence for customers.
+Repeated exposure to the same visuals, slogans, and brand ethos helps your brand stand for something in the minds of consumers and become a story they remember and trust.

-And trust is the foundation of successful customer relationships: if people trust you, they will reward you with purchases, recommendations, and long-lasting loyalty.
+Trust is the foundation of customer relationships.
+When people trust your brand, they reward you with purchases, recommendations, and loyalty.

 Foster brand advocacy

-Consistent branding transcends visual elements.
-Uniformity in logos, colors, and typography matters, but it’s just as essential to deliver on your brand’s promises and provide reliable experiences.
+Consistent branding is about more than visuals.
+Uniform logos, colors, and typography matter, but so does delivering on your brand’s promises and providing reliable experiences.

 Let’s go back to our headbanging and pirouetting dancers.
 In this scenario, there’s an obvious disconnect.
 Everyone is doing something different because there isn’t a clear set of steps to follow.
 The same level of chaos ensues when a brand operates without guidelines.